 Xylina Bean, M.D., Professor of Pediatrics and Chair of the Department, is investigating the use of addictive substances in pregnant women, health outcomes, and behavioral modification.
 She has served as mentor and clinical researcher during her academic career at Drew University.

-Marquetta Faulkner, M.D., Professor of Medicine and past interim Chair of the Department of Medicine, is a significant contributor to the conduct and publication of results from NIDDK's AASK Trial (African American Study of Kidney Disease and Hypertension) and is active in the clinical study of pharmacologic interventions in nephrology.
+Marquetta Faulkner, M.D., Dean, School of Medicine and Senior Vice President for Health Affairs, is a significant contributor to the conduct and publication of results from NIDDK's AASK Trial (African American Study of Kidney Disease and Hypertension) and is active in the clinical study of pharmacologic interventions in nephrology.

-Gwen Ladson, M.D., Professor of Obstetrics and Gynecology, has been active in various clinical trials for the underserved with a particular interest in health literacy and cultural competency.
+Gwinnett Ladson, M.D., Chair and Professor of Obstetrics and Gynecology, has been active in various clinical trials for the underserved with a particular interest in health literacy and cultural competency.

-Charles P. Mouton, M.D., M.S., Dean School of Medicine and Director of the Geriatrics Center, is studying aging and health disparities.
+Charles P. Mouton, M.D., M.S., Professor, Family and Community, is studying aging and health disparities.

 Stella Nowicki, D.D.S., Professor of Obstetrics, examines the role of Toll-like receptor 4 (TLR4) receptors in premature labor and other inflammatory states of pregnancy.